-If a member of the University Community believes that he or she has been a victim of harassment by a member of the faculty, he or she is encouraged to discuss the concern with the VPAA.
-As a result of that discussion, the individual initiating the complaint process may select one of three courses of action: Proceed with a formal complaint; ask the VPAA to attempt an informal resolution of the matter; or drop the complaint.

-If the individual decides to drop the complaint, the VPAA will decide what, if any, further action shall be taken.
+If a student or academic staff member believes that he or she has been a victim of harassment by a member of the faculty, he or she is encouraged to discuss the concern with the VPAA.
+As a result of that discussion, the individual initiating the complaint process may select one of three courses of action: proceed with a formal complaint; ask the VPAA to attempt an informal resolution of the matter; or decide not to pursue the complaint.
+If the individual decides not to pursue the complaint, the VPAA will decide what, if any, further action shall be taken.